 The time has come to buy a new vehicle.
 You’ve mostly driven cars before, and this time, you want something a little roomier.
 An SUV might be too big, so you’re thinking perhaps a hatchback.
 Or maybe a sedan?
 What’s the difference between these two vehicles, anyway?

-The differences between hatchbacks and sedans include:
+The differences between hatchbacks and sedans include the following:

 - Vehicle size